OceanLabPy/OceanLab/README.md

   - *select_rad()*: Finds the index to select the section from 2 *matplotlib.pyplot.ginput()* points;
   - *extrap_all()*: Extrapolation function based on data's X gradient;

-## Tests

-Run the code below and it cannot return error:

-python -c "from OceanLab import *"

 ## Contributors